xingjian-zhang/massw/massw/collection/aaai/README.md

-AAAI Collection
+# AAAI Collection

-Download the raw metadata from https://neurips.cc/Downloads/{year} in tsv format.
-Only Poster type papers are included.
+1. Download the raw metadata from `https://ojs.aaai.org/index.php/AAAI/issue/archive` in `tsv` format.
+Only included the 21 tracks from year 2024
-Run the script to collect the paper pdf urls. (~30 minutes) Run the script to download the pdfs. (~30 minutes)
+2. Run the script to collect the paper pdf urls. (~one hour and 20 minutes)
+3. Run the script to download the pdfs. (~one hour and 30 minutes)